 Soil sampling is a critical part of maintaining a productive pasture, and soil analysis will determine available nutrients and soil pH.
 Maintaining proper soil fertility can be achieved by applying the recommended amount of lime and fertilizer to the pastures.
 Soil pH is a measure of acidity in the soil.
 Targeting a pH of 6-6.5 (figure 1) is best for optimal pasture growth and yield.2 With the correct soil pH, nutrients in the soil will be more available to the plant.
 The three primary nutrients are nitrogen, phosphorus, and potassium.
 Nitrogen is an essential aspect of forage quality and growth; pale green and yellow plants can be a sign of nitrogen deficiency.
 An adequate supply of nitrogen will promote vegetative growth, and the plant will have a darker green color.
 Nitrogen applications should be split and applied throughout the year, depending on the type of forage.
 Phosphorus improves forage quality and root development and ensures higher crop quality, greater stem strength, increased root growth, and crop maturity.
 Potassium will help the plant survive stressful times such a drought and cold temperatures.
 Weak growth, reduced disease resistance, and less winter hardiness can be a sign of potassium deficiency.

 Actions to reduce weed pressure must be planned and implemented.
 Weeds will compete with the desirable forages by consuming space, water, and nutrients away.
 Adequately managed pastures tend to have decreased weed encroachment.
 The best weed control is a healthy, desirable forage species.
 Although we can utilize management practices to lower weed pressure, in time, weed thresholds can be exceeded and will require the use of a targeted herbicide treatment.
 To reduce weed pressure, properly spray pasture using the appropriate herbicides, and always comply with the herbicide label.
-The 2020 South Carolina Pest Management Handbook provides information about weed control in grass forages.3 A copy of the handbook can be requested on the Clemson Cooperative Extension Agronomic Crops website.
+The South Carolina Pest Management Handbook provides information about weed control in grass forages.3 A copy of the handbook can be requested on the Clemson Cooperative Extension Agronomic Crops website.

 Perennial and Annual Grasses